jrocha25/daynight-theme/README.md

 - `daynight-theme.location`: The location to use for the day/night cycle
 - `daynight-theme.dayTheme`: The theme to use during the day
 - `daynight-theme.nightTheme`: The theme to use during the night
+- `daynight-theme.isTurnedOn`: Whether the day/night cycle is turned on

 ## Contributing